elewa-academy/Fundamentals/09-human-centered-design/README.md

   * Dev Schedule
   * Diagrams, wireframes, ...
   * /src
-    * Any finished or partially finished code
+    * The finished code for their portfolio

 [TOP](#index)